strucura/datagrids/README.md

 ## Usage

 To create a new grid, you need to define a class that extends the `AbstractGrid` class and implements the required methods.
-Below is an example of how to create a `UserGrid`:
+Below is an example of how to create a `ActiveUserGrid`:

 ```php
 <?php